Madhuri301991/databricks_formula1_Race/README.md

 # databricks_formula1_race
+- Data analysis of the formula1 motor racing sports dataset using PySpark & spark SQL in Azure Databricks.
+Azure data lake for storage.
+Executed pipelines & triggers in Azure Data Factory.
+Visualization in PowerBI.
 - Worked with formula1 racing datasets in Azure Databricks
 - Created a resource group
 - Created a databricks workspace